svignara/windowPopUp/README.md

 >Account for users that use dual-monitors
 >
->Account for when the specified dimensions for pop-up exceed the dimensions of the screen.
+>~~Account for when the specified dimensions for pop-up exceed the dimensions of the screen.~~
+>
+>Could probably make this jQuery independent and purely javascript